-- using the lessons learned from putting in place the Pontypridd CAP to see how we can apply it to other areas. - raising awareness of the harms associated with knife use and knife crime to make sure that we keep knife crime as low as possible. - working with partners to deliver effective interventions to reduce ASB including targeted patrols of ASB hotspots, improving information about youth provision available within RCT and taking steps to improve support to vulnerable young people. - continuing to protect vulnerable people in our communities from rogue traders and doorstep crime.
+- using the lessons learned from putting in place the Pontypridd CAP to see how we can apply it to other areas. - raising awareness of the harms associated with knife use and knife crime to make sure that we keep knife crime as low as possible. - working with partners to deliver effective interventions to reduce anti social behaviour including targeted patrols of anti social behaviour hotspots and improving information about youth provision available within RCT and taking steps to improve support to vulnerable young people. - continuing to protect vulnerable people in our communities from rogue traders and doorstep crime.

-- more people will feel safe in our town centres. - vulnerable or repeat victims of anti-social behaviour will feel safe following our intervention.
+- more people will feel safe in our town centres - vulnerable or repeat victims of anti-social behaviour will feel safe following our intervention